envoyproxy/nighthawk/PROFILING.md

 bazel build -c opt //:nighthawk
 ```

-There’s also some recommendations in Nighthawk’s README.md for improving accuracy and repeatability of its measurements.

 ## Envoy configuration

 The important part is that the admin interface needs to be set up to allow one to enable / disable